-The UK government has committed to a ban on plastic straws, drink stirrers, and plastic-stemmed cotton buds in a bid to improve its impact on the environment.
+(Updated October 9, 2020) England has banned plastic straws, drink stirrers, and plastic-stemmed cotton buds in a bid to improve its impact on the environment.

 Plastic and the Environment

-Estimations show that every year, England uses 4.7 billion plastic straws, 316 million plastic stirrers, and 1.8 billion plastic-stemmed cotton buds.
-One in 10 cotton buds are flushed down toilets and can enter our oceans.
-It’s predicted that there is more than 150 million tonnes of plastic in the ocean and every year, one million birds and more than 100,000 sea mammals die from eating and becoming entangled in plastic waste.
+One in ten cotton buds are flushed down toilets and can enter the oceans.
+It’s predicted that there are more than 150 million tonnes of plastic in the ocean and every year.
+One million birds and more than 100,000 sea mammals die from eating and becoming entangled in plastic waste.

-Whilst people are becoming increasingly aware of the effect of plastic pollution on the planet, plastic levels in the sea will treble by 2025, the government website said.
+People are becoming increasingly more aware of the effect of plastic pollution on the planet.
+But the UK government said plastic levels in the sea could treble by 2025.